 To prevent skin irritation, change your baby’s nappy often.
 Allow your baby to have some time with their nappy off.
 This can be messy but is great for their skin.

 Always wash your hands before and after changing your baby’s nappy.
 Use cotton wool and water to clean your baby’s skin.
 Try not to use baby wipes until your baby is 2 to 4 weeks old.
 Read all labels on lotions carefully.
 Look for hypoallergenic products that do not contain dyes or fragrances.

 You can use a petroleum-based cream to protect against nappy rash.

-Your newborn baby may be born with a white coating known as vernix.
-This protects your baby's skin.
+Your newborn baby may be born with a white coating on their skin known as vernix.
+This protects your baby’s skin.
 This will absorb naturally during the first week.

 Concerns about your baby's skin